 Brendon Burchard is regarded as the world’s leading high-performance coach and an excellent writer who topped the New York Times list of best-selling books 3 times.
 He is often quoted, googled, watched, and googled on the internet by productive bees who want the best in their life.

-His online courses, videos crossed millions and Oprah Winfrey considers him as one of the most influential personal growth gurus of all time.
+His online courses and videos crossed millions and Oprah Winfrey consider him as one of the most influential personal growth gurus of all time.
 Most people know him through the Brendon show, a wonderful podcast if you want to listen.

 There’s a ton to learn from him and here are a few of my favorites—